 Which is best for your business?

-Strategic Sourcing Advisors helps companies determine their best site location strategy and find the right contact center outsourcing partner.
+Strategic Sourcing Advisors helps companies determine their best procurement and site location strategies.
+Our matching process removes the guesswork from outsourcing and helps you find the right contact center outsourcing partner.

 “You get what you pay for” is a time-honored axiom which speaks to a fundamental notion: incentives drive actions.
 This is often pointedly accurate in the case of contracting for contact center services.
 One of the most important elements of any contact center services agreement is the pricing model.
 Yet it is critical to recognize that the pricing model will influence much more than just cost.